Ngarrindjeri name: Ngunanies

 Caprobrotus rossii is one of the sprawling, local native succulents called ‘Pigface’.
 It occurs near the coast, unlike its inland cousin, Inland Pigface (C. modestus) which, as the name suggests, occurs inland.

-These fruit are a popular bushfood, as, when squeezed out (you don’t eat the skin), they have the texture of a fig, and the taste of strawberry!
+These fruit are a popular bushfood, as, when squeezed out (you don’t eat the skin), they have the texture of a fig (lots of small crunchy seeds), and the taste of strawberry!
 They are wonderful dipped in chocolate and eaten with ice cream.
-The fruits get pinker as they age.
-The pinker the better.
+The fruits get redder as they age and with Sun exposure – the pinker the better!

 The insides of a nearly dry fruit are very tasty too, but in a way that’s different from the ripe fruit.
 They can be made into cakes but since risking chewing on one of the dry fruit back in 2016, I’ve been addicted to the gooey, salty black mess inside.
 I’ve shared it with a couple of Ngarrindjeri Elders who can’t remember Pigface being eaten that way.
 We jokingly call it ‘Native Vegemite’ or ‘Bush Vegemite’.